Sleep Test in Baltimore, MD

 Your physician may recommend a sleep study to evaluate your sleep symptoms and establish a diagnosis.
+If you’re seeking a sleep study in the Baltimore area, contact PCCAB today to schedule an appointment.
 These are the common study options.

 This is a study done in the sleep lab that is performed with a technician in attendance.
 The technician will perform a “hook up” that will involve placing anywhere between 12 and 20 wires on the body with either an adhesive material or attachment belts respiratory effort.
 This study allows us to measure the pattern of sleep stages through the night by monitoring limited EEG (brain wave) channels.
 Other physiologic parameters include airflow through the nose and mouth, respiratory effort by measuring the chest, as well as oxygen levels by finger oximetry.
 These Respiratory parameters are monitored to evaluate for obstructive or central sleep apnea.
 There is also a measurement of muscle activity in the limbs to assess for periodic limb movements.
 This testing also includes continuous measurement of EKG.

 Potentially during this study airway pressure therapy could be introduced by the technician if significant apnea is observed. (in which case we are deriving diagnostic information and in the 2nd half of the study confirming therapeutic response to airway pressure therapy-this is known as a “split night” study)